 Assistance and Accommodations

-Airlines may not require advance notice of a passenger with a disability; however, they may require up to 48 hours’ advance notice and 1-hour advance check-in for certain accommodations that require preparation time, such as the following services (if they are available on the flight):
+Airlines may not require advance notice of a passenger with a disability.
+They may, however, require up to 48 hours advance notice and 1-hour advance check-in for certain accommodations that require preparation time, such as the following services (if they are available on the flight):

 - Medical oxygen for use on board the aircraft